daffainfo/ctf-writeup/CTF After Dark - Winter 2023/Bagels/README.md

 > Only a true bagel lover can find the flag: https://246012460124601.github.io/

 ## About the Challenge
-We have been given a plain website and we need to find the flag there
+We were given a plain website and we need to find the flag there

 ![preview](images/preview.png)